teamniteo/handbook/people/benefits.md

 Every Nitean, when they transition from Trialist to a Permanent position, starts with an allowance budget that is proportional to how many months remain in the year (€1000 in January, €500 in July, etc.)

-##### What about those Niteans that receive their salary in USD?

-If you live in a country that has their economy tied to USD more than EUR, it is recommended that you choose to receive your salary in USD in order to decrease the risk of currency fluctuations affecting your base salary.

-In this case, your allowance will also come in USD.
-The exact amount of USD is calculated on 1st of January for every year, based on the current exchange rate, and rounded up to the nearest ten.
-For 2018, the USD allowance budget is $150 / month.

 ## Conferences

 We encourage you to attend conferences to improve your knowledge of a subject area and network with similar minded people.
 Try to give notice at least 10-14 days before attending a conference.

-All conference expenses such as transport, accommodation, food, etc., are covered by your [Productivity Allowance](#productivity-allowance).
+All conference expenses such as transport, accommodation, food, etc., are covered by your Allowance.
 To make sure you don't run out, you get a bonus for every day of the conference.

 ### Bonus allowance budget for attending a conference

-The allowance bonus accounts for all the days you are away at the conference and depends on the amount of traveling and acclimatization required:
+The allowance bonus accounts for all the days you are away at the conference and depends on the amount of traveling and accomodation required:

-* €40($50)/day for local conferences, in or near your home city.
+* €40 ($50)/day for local conferences, in or near your home city.
-* €150($180)/day for international conferences.
+* €150 ($180)/day for international conferences.
-* 250€($300)/day for intercontinental conferences.
+* 250€ ($300)/day for intercontinental conferences.
 * Bonus 50%/day if you give a 30-60min talk at the conference.

 Conferences count as working days (7.5h per day).
 Transport to conferences counts too (up to 7.5h per day).